-This is a great overnight canoe trip that begins in the picturesque village of Hoarwithy some 12 miles up river of Ross on Wye, Tresseck Park Campsite (where you will launch from) is overlooked by the Tuscan Style St Catherine’s Church, built on the hillside above, it's a great place to stay the night before you embark and we can meet you there the night before (unfortunately we are not currently running our normal shuttle service due to social distancing, so we meet you at the start point of your trip then we shuttle just the drivers to collect the cars at the end of the trip).
-If you decide to arrive on the day of your trip then we will meet you Tresseck Park Campsite, Hoarwithy, we meet you here at 9.30 am on the morning of your proposed trip where you can park and leave your car for the duration of your trip for a small fee.
+This is a great overnight canoe trip that begins in the picturesque village of Hoarwithy some 12 miles up river of Ross on Wye, Tresseck Park Campsite (where you will launch from) is overlooked by the Tuscan Style St Catherine’s Church, built on the hillside above, it's a great place to stay the night before you embark and we can meet you there the night before (we have gone back to the old way we are running which is meeting at the end point, the Paddocks Hotel in Symonds Yat).

 We meet you at Wye Adventures / Wye Canoes centre at Symonds Yat West where we provide you with dry barrels for your KIT and sort out paperwork etc. Please be aware there there are no formal stopping points between Hoarwithy and Ross and no where to get anything to eat or drink so you must take a packed lunch for day 1 and be considerate if you need to stop, always take rubbish with you.